yleeyilin/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Words in `[parameter]` are the parameter values to be given by you.<br>
+* Words in `[parameter]` are the parameter values to be keyed in by you.<br>
   For instance, in `/add-staff ; name : [name]`, you will need to key in a value for the `[name]` parameter. <br>
   For example, the actual command that you may input can be `/add-staff ; name : Poochie`.

 * Parameters can be in any order.<br>
-  For instance, if the command specifies `address : [address] ; phone : [phone]`, `phone : [phone] ; address : [address]` is also acceptable.
+  For instance, if the command specifies `address : [address] ; phone : [phone]`, `phone : [phone] ; address : [address]` is also equivalent.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to PoochPlanner.
+* You should be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to PoochPlanner.

-* Commands are space-sensitive so you should take caution when entering the commands.
-Make sure that all of the prefixes that you key in have the correct spacing. <br> For instance, ` ; address : ` or ` ; phone : ` are correctly spaced prefixes.
+* You should take caution when entering the commands as commands are space-sensitive.<br>
+  For instance, both ` ; address : ` and ` ; phone : ` are correctly spaced prefixes.  <br>
+  Make sure that all prefixes that you have keyed in contains the correct spacing format. <br>

 </div>